 - double taxation accord

 - framework agreement on Technical and Financial Cooperation (as amended by the annual accords on Financial and Technical Cooperation)

 - agreement on cooperation in scientific research and technological development

 German-Pakistani development cooperation began in 1961.
-Since then, the Federal Government has funded projects worth a total of EUR 2.5 billion.
+Since then, the Federal Government has funded projects worth more than EUR 2.5 billion.
 As agreed with the Pakistani government, bilateral cooperation focuses on the following priority areas:

 - energy (with a focus on renewables and energy efficiency)

 With its Technical and Financial Cooperation measures, Germany is supporting the Pakistani government’s key reform projects, such as strengthening federalism and co-determination and improving production conditions in Pakistan’s industry, from energy supply to a well-trained workforce to the observance of sustainability standards).
 In addition, Germany provides assistance to both Afghan refugees in Pakistan and internally displaced Pakistanis who were forced to leave their homes temporarily as a result of the Pakistani army’s military offensives against the insurgency.

 The geographical focus of German development cooperation with Pakistan is in the north and west of the country (Khyber Pakhtunkhwa Province and the Federally Administered Tribal Areas, FATA) and in the country’s most populous province Punjab, in eastern Pakistan.
 Individual measures are also being implemented in Baluchistan, Punjab, Gilgit Baltistan and AJK (Azad Jammu and Kashmir).

 Well-established and effective academic and scientific exchange has for many years featured prominently in cultural relations between Germany and Pakistan.